looker/hackernews/01_intro.md

 Then we'll create a measure that is the percentage of all posts that scored 7 and above.

-LookML makes created these measures pretty easily.
+LookML makes creating these measures easy.

 Notice that we reuse the definition of *score_7_plus*